pdfpc/pdfpc/README.rst

     Application Options:
       -d, --duration=N         Duration in minutes of the presentation used for timer display.
-(Default 45 minutes) -s, --switch-screens     Switch the presentation and the presenter screen.
+(Default 45 minutes) -u, --current-size=N     Percentage of the presenter screen to be used for the current slide.
+(Default 60) -s, --switch-screens     Switch the presentation and the presenter screen.
       -c, --disable-cache      Disable caching and pre-rendering of slides to save memory on cost of speed.